klaudiosinani/taskbook/readme.md

 ### Create Note

-To create a new task use the `--note`/`-n` option with your note's body following right after.
+To create a new note use the `--note`/`-n` option with your note's body following right after.

 ```
 $ tb -n Mergesort worse-case O(nlogn)